fireinrain/github-trending/TrendsHist.md

 * 【2024-02-01】[holoiso-staging / releases](https://github.com/holoiso-staging/releases) - To whom shall install
 ## Rust

+* 【2024-08-31】[AppFlowy\-IO / AppFlowy\-Cloud](https://github.com/AppFlowy-IO/AppFlowy-Cloud) - AppFlowy is an open\-source alternative to Notion  You are in charge of your data and customizations  Built with Flutter and Rust
+* 【2024-08-31】[queer / boxxy](https://github.com/queer/boxxy) - boxxy puts bad Linux applications in a box with only their files
 * 【2024-08-30】[a\-b\-street / abstreet](https://github.com/a-b-street/abstreet) - Transportation planning and traffic simulation software for creating cities friendlier to walking, biking, and public transit
 * 【2024-08-30】[spaceandtimelabs / sxt\-proof\-of\-sql](https://github.com/spaceandtimelabs/sxt-proof-of-sql) - Space and Time \| Proof of SQL
 * 【2024-08-29】[DataDog / lading](https://github.com/DataDog/lading) - A suite of data generation and load testing tools